 I have been working with my own body and mind connection.
 I went through a period in my practice where my reluctant, negative, experience-weary mind, hated my body for being 'too fat for yoga' and I didn't trust it at all.
 I hated practice and I hated that what I used to be able to do I could no longer do because I was 'TOO' fat.
 Over time I learned to let go more, to trust my body's rhythm more, to be less attached to what the rest of the people in the room 'thought about me' as if I knew.
 To be less attached to what everyone else was able to do, to be less attached to what I used to be able to do, to process feelings of shame, jealousy and alienation at the same time as just trying to enjoy the gentle sensations of practice in my body when I listened to it, stopped trying to make it do too much, relaxed when I needed to, stopped pushing, and honoured what every ache, pain, and emotion was trying to tell me.
 This is what I hope to be able to share with my students now.

 *A note on this being a womxn’s class.
-Whilst I seek to keep this primarily a women dominated space, I identify myself as non binary and I understand that choosing to name this a women’s course is far from uncomplicated.
+Whilst I seek to keep this primarily a womxn dominated space, I identify myself as non binary and I understand that choosing to name this a womxn’s course is far from uncomplicated.
 I want to keep this class queer friendly, and I actively welcome ALL fat members of the trans and non binary community who want to attend, trans men, trans women and anyone who identifies outside of the gender binary are all welcome.
-Despite the gendered parameters of the course my goal is ultimately to create a safe welcoming, women friendly, queer friendly space for fat people to practice yoga in.
-The title of the course is a work in progress suggestions are welcome
+Despite the gendered parameters of the course my goal is ultimately to create a safe welcoming, womxn friendly, queer friendly, space for fat people to practice yoga in.
+The title of the course is a work in progress suggestions are welcome.